jillesvangurp/presentation-test-performance/slides.md

 ## Where does all this come from

-- I taught a **class on software testing** in 1999 while I was a young research student.
+- I taught a **class on software testing** in 1999.
 This forced me to dive into a lot of theory.
-- In 2014, I spent a lot of time getting a grip on the test suite and backend in my startup.
-Builds were **flaky and slow** and generally slowing me down.
+- 2014: I inherited a messy Ruby codebase where database tests spent **99%** of their time **rebuilding the same DB for every single test function**.
-- I inherited a messy Ruby codebase where database tests spent **99%** of their time **rebuilding the same DB for every single test function**.
+They used copy-pasted data and IDs ...
+Completely **stupid and frustrating**.
-They used copy-pasted data and IDs, making parallel execution impossible.
+  - That got me thinking about **doing something smarter**.
-  - That got me thinking about doing something smarter.
+  - I had **plenty of time to think** waiting for this shit.
 - I wrote about this a few times.
 [2016 Article](https://www.jillesvangurp.com/blog/2016-05-25-functional-tests-and-flakyness.html), [2021 Article](https://dev.to/jillesvangurp/improving-build-speeds-262a)
 - I've been doing this for ten years now in two companies.
 Once you learn how to make parallel test work, it becomes **second nature**.